shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-4-full-attack-flow/README.md

 <details>
     <summary><b>Hint 4</b></summary>

-    We can see that there's a storage account that this user has access to..
+    We can see that there's a storage account that this SPN has access to..
 </details>